CODEJIN/SPEECHSPLIT/README.md

     * Setting how many speaekers are used.

 * Encoder
-    * Setting rhyme, content and pitch encoder parameters
+    * Setting rhythm, content and pitch encoder parameters
     * Random_Resample set the content and pitch encoder's random resample parameters.

 * Decoder